Academic Progress Policies

-The University of Florida considers students to be in good standing if they are eligible to continue or to re-enroll at the university, even if on probation.
+The University of Florida considers a student in good standing if he or she is eligible to continue or to re-enroll at the university, even if on probation.

-Colleges may choose not to consider students for admission and may deny continuation in a degree program if the student fails to maintain reasonable academic progress, as specified by the college or department.
+Colleges may choose not to consider students for admission and may deny continuation in a degree program if the students fail to maintain reasonable academic progress, as specified by the college or department.

 Policies on academic standing, probation and dismissal are based on the possibility that a student can overcome academic difficulty and make appropriate progress toward a degree.

-Students may file a petition for a waiver of a deadline or regulation if they can document extenuating circumstances that led to their failure to meet or conform to the deadline/regulation.
+A student may file a petition for a waiver of a deadline or regulation if (s)he can document extenuating circumstances that led to his/her failure to meet or conform to the deadline/regulation.

 In general, petitions for waiver of an academic regulation for the current term should be directed to the school or college in which the student is enrolled.
 For example, petitions to drop or add after the drop/add period should be presented to the school or college.
 Exceptions to the course load regulation are to be presented to the school or college.
 Petitions approved by the school or college must be reported to the Office of the University Registrar before the action is official.